-You can turn your computer's wireless networking function on and off by using the wireless WiFi Locator - Wireless On/Off switch.
-If the wireless networking function is turned on, use the wireless WiFi Locator - Wireless On/Off switch to disable it.
-If the wireless networking function is turned off, use the wireless WiFi Locator - Wireless On/Off switch to enable it.
+You can turn your computer's wireless networking function on and off by pressing the <Fn><F2> key combination.
+If the wireless networking function is turned on, press <Fn><F2> to disable it.
+If the wireless networking function is turned off, press <Fn><F2> to enable it.

-- 1 Wireless Disabled Use the wireless WiFi Locator Wireless On/Off switch or right-click the icon to verify that your wireless network ExpressCard - Searching The Dell Mobile Broadband Card Utility has not yet located a Mobile Broadband network.
-If the searching state persists, ensure that the signal strength is adequate.

-No service - The Dell Mobile Broadband Card Utility did not locate a Mobile Broadband network.
+- 1 Wireless Disabled Press <Fn><F2> or right-click the a icon to verify that your wireless network ExpressCard is enabled. - searching The Dell Mobile Broadband Card Utility has not yet located a Mobile Broadband network.
+If the searching state persists, ensure that the signal strength is adequate. - The Dell Mobile Broadband Card Utility did not locate a Mobile Broadband network.
 Ensure that the signal strength is adequate.
-Restart - the Dell wireless utility or contact your Mobile Broadband network provider.

-Check your WWAN service Contact your Mobile Broadband network service provider to verify coverage plan and supported services.
+Restart 1 No service the Dell wireless utility or contact your Mobile Broadband network provider.
+Check your WWAN service - Contact your Mobile Broadband network service provider to verify coverage plan and supported services

 Activate your Mobile Broadband card - Before you connect to the Internet, you must activate the Mobile Broadband service through your cellular service provider.
 For instructions and for additional information about using the Dell Mobile Broadband Card Utility, see the user's guide available through the Windows Help and Support Center.
 To access the Help and Support Center, see Windows Help and Support Center.
-The user's guide is also available on the Dell Support website at support.dell.com and on the CD included with your Mobile Broadband card if you purchased the card separately from your computer.
+To access the Help and Support Center, see Windows Help and Support center.
+To access the Help and Support Center, see Windows Help and Support center, s